April Surgent

-April Surgent (b.
-1982, Missoula, Montana) is an American glass artist.
+April Surgent (born 1982 in Missoula, Montana) is an American glass artist.
 She studied at the Pilchuck Glass School and the Australian National University.
 In 2009 she received a Behnke Foundation Neddy Fellowship.
 In 2013 Surgent participated in the National Science Foundation Antarctic Artists and Writers Program.
 In 2016 she received a United States Artists fellowship.
 In 2018 Surgent work was featured in the exhibit Cameo Glass in Context: Charlotte Potter and April Surgent at the Wichita Art Museum.